-The NH Fish and Game Department, in cooperation with other agencies, organizations, and individuals, produced the NH Wildlife Action Plan (WAP) in 2005 (habitats revised 2010).
+The NH Fish and Game Department, in cooperation with other agencies, organizations, and individuals, produced the first edition of the NH Wildlife Action Plan (WAP) in 2005.
+The Plan was revised in 2015.
 This document was designed as a planning and educational tool for federal, state, and municipal governing bodies, conservation commissions, land trusts and other conservation organizations, and private landowners, as well as the general public, to promote the conservation and management of NH's biological diversity.
 The WAP provides a resource for developing informed land use decisions and land management planning.
 The intent was to ensure an adequate representation of various wildlife habitats are maintained across our landscape, keeping common species common in NH and working to prevent the loss of our rare and endangered species.
 Each of the WAP habitats is considered to be critical for the long term survival of various species.

-The WAP identified approximately 11 different types of large and medium-scale wildlife habitats for Alexandria in their revised habitat mapping in 2010.
+The WAP identified approximately 12 different types of large and medium-scale wildlife habitats for Alexandria in their revised habitat mapping in 2015.
 However, since these habitats were based on computer models, they only predict where these habitat types may be present.
 Ground-truthing is essential to better understand the extent of habitats.
 Limited site visits and roadside observations were made to better understand the types and extent of the WAP habitats.
-This resulted in the elimination of one habitat type (pine barrens) and the documentation of two additional fine-scale habitats (rocky ridges and talus slopes).
+This resulted in the addition of the lowland spruce-fir forested habitat.
 It also provides a more representative understanding of the true extent of wildlife habitats in Alexandria.